Crypto-Asset Reporting Framework: Requirements

 The original CARF proposal published by the OECD in March 2022 included a requirement for CASPs to report the wallet addresses as well as the value of any transfers to unhosted wallets.
 That element was removed from the final rules reflecting the comments submitted by industry participants, a decision that was criticised by the Tax Justice Network.

 CASPs will report annually to their domestic tax authority.
 In the EU, the rules take effect from 1 January 2026 and therefore first reports will be submitted in 2027.

 XML Schemas and Guidance

-On the 2 October 2024, the OECD published the XML Schemas and Guidance to support the transmission of information between tax authorities for the Crypto-Asset Reporting Framework (CARF) and the amended Common Reporting Standard (CRS); including reporting requirements for both regulations.
+On the 2 October 2024, the OECD published the XML schemas and Guidance to support the transmission of information between tax authorities for CARF and the amended Common Reporting Standard (CRS); including reporting requirements for both regulations.

 First exchanges under both the CARF and the amended CRS are expected to commence in 2027.